shiro102/Anime-Chatbot/README.md

 ### **How to run it:**

-To compile the code, we run in terminal these 2 lines of codes - “python train.py” and “python chatbot.py”.
-The first code is to train the model so that the GUI might function properlyl.
+To compile the code, we run in terminal these 2 files of code - “train.py” and “chatbot.py”.
+The first code is to train the model which is used by the chatbot to generate responses.
 The second code is to run the app.
 Further instructions are in the README file in the CODE folder.

 ### **Stages of development:**